The Wind Rises: Critical response

 On the review aggregator website Rotten Tomatoes, 88% of 182 critics' reviews are positive, with an average rating of 8.0/10.
 The website's consensus reads: "The Wind Rises is a fittingly bittersweet swan song for director Hayao Miyazaki."
 Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 41 critics, indicating "universal acclaim".

-Critic David Ehrlich rated the film 9.7/10 and called it "perhaps the greatest animated film ever made".
+Critic David Ehrlich rated The Wind Rises 9.7/10 and called it "perhaps the greatest animated film ever made".
 He wrote: "While initially jarring, Miyazaki's unapologetic deviations from fact help The Wind Rises to transcend the linearity of its expected structure, the film eventually revealing itself to be less of a biopic than it is a devastatingly honest lament for the corruption of beauty, and how invariably pathetic the human response to that loss must be.
 Miyazaki's films are often preoccupied with absence, the value of things left behind and how the ghosts of beautiful things are traced onto our memories like the shadows of objects outlined by a nuclear flash.
 The Wind Rises looks back as only a culminating work can."
 Peter Bradshaw of The Guardian called the film "visually exquisite and emotionally charged".
-Film critic Mark Kermode called it "a rich treat for the eye and soul alike".
+Mark Kermode called it "a rich treat for the eye and soul alike".

-Scott Foundas of Variety wrote "The score by frequent Miyazaki collaborator Joe Hisaishi recalls Nino Rota in its lilting accordion-and-mandolin main theme."
+Scott Foundas of Variety wrote: "The score by frequent Miyazaki collaborator Joe Hisaishi recalls Nino Rota in its lilting accordion-and-mandolin main theme."
 Dana Stevens of Slate called it as a "romantic orchestral score".
 Alonso Duralde of TheWrap wrote "Joe Hisaishi contributes another in his series of legendary scores for the director."

-The Japan Times gave the film three and a half out of five, and stated: "A visually sumptuous celebration of an unspoiled prewar Japan."
-In a review for The Asia-Pacific Journal, Matthew Penney wrote: "What Miyazaki offers is a layered look at how Horikoshi's passion for flight was captured by capital and militarism", and that it was "one of Miyazaki's most ambitious and thought-provoking visions as well as one of his most beautifully realized visual projects".

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 235.
+The Japan Times gave The Wind Rises three and a half out of five, and stated: "A visually sumptuous celebration of an unspoiled prewar Japan."
+In The Asia-Pacific Journal, Matthew Penney wrote: "What Miyazaki offers is a layered look at how Horikoshi's passion for flight was captured by capital and militarism", and that it was "one of Miyazaki's most ambitious and thought-provoking visions as well as one of his most beautifully realized visual projects".
+In 2025, The Wind Rises was voted number 235 voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 235.